Mary Robichaux: Political career

+She ran for reelection in 2020 and defeated Republican Betty Price with 52.3% of the vote.

 On November 8, 2022, she lost re-election to District 48 to Scott Hilton, a Republican.

 Electoral record

 Personal life

 Robichaux grew up in rural Louisiana and graduated from the University of New Orleans and Louisiana State University Medical Center.
-Her career has included working for the American Heart Association and Johns Hopkins Hospital.
-She has lived in Roswell, Georgia since 1993, and she and her husband, Rory, have two children.
+Her career has included working for the American Heart Association, Emory Healthcare, and Johns Hopkins Hospital.
+She has lived in Roswell, Georgia, since 1993, and she and her husband, Rory, have two children.